slavachalnev/circuits/README.md

 ---
 ### layernorm
 I currently roll the first layernorm into the embedding matrix by applying layernorm to each embedding vector individually.
-This won't work for two layer models.
+This won't work for two-layer models.
 It also doesn't work for the final layernorm (which I'm pretending doesn't exist even though I train with it 👀).

 Layernorm first subtracts the mean activation.
 This is equivalent to zeroing-out the direction corresponding to the (1, 1, ..., 1) vector (it's a diagonal line).
 I can think of two ways of finding a matrix M that does this: